 - The five welfare needs - Gives an overview of what all animals need to be healthy and happy.
 Based on the care of dogs, cats and rabbits, it teaches children how to be responsible pet owners.

-- Canine Communication - Teaches children how amazing dogs are, how to recognise what they’re telling us through their body language and how to keep themselves safe.
+- Canine Communication - Teaches children how amazing dogs are, how to recognise what they’re telling them through their body language and how to keep themselves safe.
 Recent alarming statistics state that hospital admissions for dog bite incidents has increased by 76% in the last 10 years, with most admissions being in children under 10.
-Our session is aimed at tackling this problem.
+Our session, which was developed with dog behaviour experts, is aimed at tackling this problem.
+Download our 'Learn to Speak Dog with PDSA' worksheet here.

 - Animal Heroes in War and Peace - Looks at the heroic acts of animals in times of war and peace, PDSA’s medal programme and its animal recipients.
 Also shares the amazing stories of PDSA’s Pet Survivor awards.